ibm-cloud-docs/cloud-databases/ha-dr.md

 ## Service replication

 {{site.data.keyword.cloud}} Databases does not replicate the service instance.
 You need to initiate the restoration of a backup of a failed service into a new service in a new region.
 The restoration process will require you to create a new instance in the event of a complete regional failure following the normal service create guidelines.
+You are not required to restore into a new region for single zone failures.
+The {{site.data.keyword.cloud}} Databases will fix  single zone failures in place.

 ## High availability and disaster recovery